International participation in the Vietnam War: Australia and New Zealand

-Australia and New Zealand, close allies of the United States and members of the SEATO and the ANZUS military cooperation treaty, sent ground troops to Vietnam.
-Both nations had gained experience in counterinsurgency and jungle warfare during the Malayan Emergency and World War II, and their governments subscribed to the domino theory.
-New Zealand was, however, a reluctant participant.
-Officials expected a foreign intervention to fail, were concerned that they would be supporting a corrupt regime, and did not want to further stretch their country's small military (which was already deployed to Malaysia).
-In the end, though, a desire to prove their commitment to the ANZUS alliance and discourage an American withdrawal from Southeast Asia necessitated a military commitment.
-Australia began by sending advisors to Vietnam in 1962, and combat troops were committed in 1965.
+Australia and New Zealand, as members of SEATO and the ANZUS military cooperation treaty, sent ground troops to Vietnam.
+Both nations had experience in counterinsurgency and jungle warfare during the Malayan Emergency and World War II, and their governments subscribed to the domino theory.
+New Zealand was a more reluctant participant.
+Some officials expected foreign intervention to fail, and were concerned about corruption in South Vietnam, alongside overstretching Australia's small military which was also at the time deployed to Malaysia.

+Australia sent advisors to Vietnam in 1962, and combat troops were committed in 1965.
 New Zealand began by sending a detachment of engineers and an artillery battery, later sending special forces and regular infantry, which were attached to Australian formations.
 Australia's peak commitment was 7,672 combat troops and New Zealand's 552.
 Around 50,190 Australian Defence Force personnel were involved during the war, of which 521 were killed and more than 3,000 wounded.
 Approximately 3,500 New Zealand Defence Force personnel served in Vietnam, with 37 killed and 187 wounded.
 Most Australians and New Zealanders served in the 1st Australian Task Force in Phước Tuy Province.

-Australia, with decades of experience from both the Malayan Emergency and its AATTV role in 1962, recognised the necessity of a true counter-insurgency, which relied on providing village-level security, establishing civilian trust and economic incentives and improving ARVN capabilities.
-This brought Australian commanders into conflict with Westmoreland's conventional attrition warfare approach, since Australian ground forces were required to follow US doctrine.
-Nevertheless, Australian forces were generally the most capable at counter-insurgency, and they helped to train Regional Forces despite being under significant doctrinal constraints.
+Australian military leaders, with experience from both the Malayan Emergency and its AATTV role in 1962, recognised the necessity of a true counter-insurgency, which relied on providing village-level security, establishing civilian trust and economic incentives and improving ARVN capabilities.
+Differences in strategy brought Australian commanders into conflict with General William Westmoreland's conventional attrition warfare approach, since Australian ground forces were required to follow US doctrine.
+Nevertheless, Australian forces were according to some, capable at counter-insurgency, and providing training to South Vietnamese Regional Forces despite being under doctrinal constraints.

 Philippines

-Some 10,450 Philippine Armed Forces troops were dispatched to South Vietnam and primarily supported medical and other civilian pacification projects.
-These forces operated under the designation A or Philippine Civic Action Group-Vietnam.
-The naval base at Subic Bay was used for the U.S. Seventh Fleet from 1964 until the end of the war in 1975.
+A total of 10,450 Philippine Armed Forces troops were dispatched to South Vietnam and primarily supported medical and other civilian pacification projects.
+Filipino forces operated under the Philippine Civic Action Group-Vietnam.
+The naval base at Subic Bay was also used for the U.S. Seventh Fleet from 1964 until the end of the war in 1975.
 Subic Bay and Clark Air Base achieved maximum functionality during the war, as well as supporting an estimated 80,000 locals in allied tertiary businesses that ranged from shoe making to prostitution.

 Taiwan

 Beginning in November 1967, Taiwan secretly operated a cargo transport detachment to assist the United States and South Vietnam.
 Taiwan also provided military training units for the South Vietnamese diving units, later known as the Lien Doi Nguoi Nhai (LDMN) or "Frogman unit" in English.
 Military commandos from Taiwan were captured by North Vietnamese forces three times trying to infiltrate North Vietnam.

+Taiwan was a significant industrial and economic partner of South Vietnam, and the Kuomintang shared ideological similarity with various political movements in South Vietnam.
+An estimated 15% of Taiwanese exports went to South Vietnam.
+Upon the fall of the Saigon government, Nguyễn Văn Thiệu had fled to Taipei.